Singapore School Kelapa Gading: Facilities

 The campus is on the corner of Jl.
 Pegangsaan Dua and Jl.
 Hibrida Raya in Kelapa Gading, close to Mal Kelapa Gading.
 The front building houses administration, meeting areas, a canteen, a library and a multi-purpose hall.
 The 4-storey building contains classrooms, science labs, IT labs, music and arts rooms and further meeting areas, and is monitored by CCTV.

 The preschool has its own playroom, playground, and small pool.
 The most recent addition is a Junior College Library and Media Centre on the fourth floor, which serves as the hub of the IB Diploma Programme.
 The football field is used during football season as one of the venues for the Jakarta Schools Football League and it lies adjacent to a swimming pool and additional futsal court.

-Curriculum

-The Preschool and Lower Primary use curriculum based on the most Ministry of Education (Singapore) syllabuses.
-This is continued into Upper Primary and Lower Secondary except for Science, Math and English.
-For those core subjects, the school has adopted the Cambridge Primary and Secondary Checkpoint curriculum frameworks.
-All students sit for Checkpoints exams administered and assessed by Cambridge Examinations in the UK each year.

-Upper Secondary students study and take at least nine International General Certificate of Secondary Education (IGCSE) examinations after a two-years of study.
-The selection of subjects must be compatible with the Cambridge International Certificate of Education (ICE) which requires students to take at least two languages, a science, a social studies, and a vocational subject.
-In 2013/14, every student enrolled in the ICE achieved a minimum score of Credit and many students achieved Distinctions.

-Junior College students study and take six subjects, Theory of Knowledge and the Extended essay, as well as participate in Creativity, Action, Service (CAS) as required for the IB Diploma Program.
-SIS-KG offers an IB Courses program which maintains high standards but provides more flexibility.
-All students participate in at least one co-curricular activity from many options after school each week.

-The curriculum meets all the requirements of the Indonesian National Curriculum, and Indonesian students are prepared for national examinations: the 'Ujian Nasional'.

 Sporting achievements

 SIS Kelapa Gading is the current record holder for the overall champion school in the annual SIS Olympics, a competition including all eight branches of SIS across Indonesia.
 As of the 2017/18 academic year, SIS-KG had won each of the last nine SIS Olympics.

 Competition includes track and field, swimming, tennis, table tennis, badminton, volleyball, basketball and futsal.
 The futsal competition involving teams from all age groups is called the Governors Cup.
 SIS-KG has won this cup for the most recent six years.

 SIS-KG enters its own teams in the Greenfield's Cup of the Jakarta Schools Football League each year (boys and girls teams and contributes the majority of the players to a SIS United team comprising players from among the four SIS schools in Jakarta.

-SIS-KG has very successful girls volleyball and football teams.
+SIS-KG has girls volleyball and football teams.